arunsingh8/Forage_PwC_PowerBI/README.md

 1. Define relevant KPIs in hiring, promotion, performance and turnover, and create a visualisation
 2. Write what you think some root causes of their slow progress might be

-# Check Out on this
+# Live Dashboard on this

 https://www.novypro.com/profile_projects/arunpratapsingh